Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Introduction

 \section{Introduction}

-Tight cooperation of multiple robotic \acfp{UAV} sharing operational space requires these units to be able to obtain localization of \acp{UAV} in their proximity.
-This information is necessary both for low-level tasks such as collision avoidance, as well as for enforcing a specific layout \cite{swarm_survey} or for stabilization of the desired shape of a formation.
+Close cooperation of multiple robotic \acfp{UAV} sharing operational space requires these units to be able to obtain localization of \acp{UAV} in their proximity.
+Such information is necessary for low-level tasks such as collision avoidance, for enforcing a specific layout \cite{swarm_survey}, or for stabilization of the desired shape of a formation.
 Recent technological developments have rapidly progressed towards the possibility of accomplishing cooperative robotic tasks in unstructured environments, such as arbitrary outdoor spaces or underground tunnels.
-While in limited cases the \acp{UAV} can obtain mutual localization from sources of precise global localization, \eg{} \acl{RTK} - \acl{GNSS} (\acs{RTK}-\acs{GNSS}) or \ac{MOCAP} systems, this is extremely limiting for a wide range of applications where such a source is unavailable or not reliable enough.
+While in limited cases the \acp{UAV} can obtain mutual localization from sources of precise global localization, \eg{} \acl{RTK} \acl{GNSS} (\acs{RTK}-\acs{GNSS}) or \ac{MOCAP} systems, this is extremely limiting for a wide range of applications where such a source is unavailable or not reliable enough.
 Typically, these systems require operators to directly access the operational space ahead of robotic deployment in order to prepare the equipment.
-Additionally, these are sensitive to environmental conditions and they require extensive radio communication.
+Additionally, these are sensitive to environmental conditions and they require radio communication to share poses of the agents within the team.

 The alternative to global localization infrastructure is to use onboard sensors for mutual relative localization \cite{anonbearingbased,swarm_survey}.
-The two most common modalities of these sensors are distance-based relative localization, which is typically based on the strength or timing of a selected omnidirectionally broadcasted signal\cite{lf_uwb_distance,observability_uwb}, and vision-based relative localization using camera systems and image processing.
-The latter typically provides accurate information on relative bearing with the option of obtaining information on distance and relative orientation with less precision \cite{vrba2019onboard,vrba2020markerless, markerless:bouman2016, markerless:rozantsev2015, markerless:martinoli2016, markerless:accardo2018, cnnbased:blumenstein2017, markerless:cnn2017,uvdd2}.
+The two most common modalities of these sensors are distance-based relative localization, which is typically based on the strength or timing of a selected omnidirectionally broadcasted signal \cite{lf_uwb_distance,observability_uwb,valerio_uwb}, and vision-based relative localization using camera systems and image processing.

+In this paper, we propose a novel, distributed, formation-enforcing control law derived from the graph rigidity theory.
+This control law mitigates the effects of noise in vision-based relative localization on the agent motion, without needlessly sacrificing the speed of convergence to the desired formation.